Toward quantum scaling advantage in approximate optimization

+In the top row of Fig.~\ref{fig:scaling_comp}, we present $\medTTe$ scaling for the GPU-based SBM alongside the original PT-ICM, U3, and QAC results from Ref.~\cite{Lidar2025}.
+Data are shown on a log-log scale with solid lines representing power-law fits $\medTTe \propto N^{\alpha}$.
+As expected, polynomial scaling fails at $\varepsilon = 0$, since exact discrete optimization is NP-hard~\cite{Lucas2014}.
+The resulting exponents $\alpha$ are summarized in Fig.~\ref{fig:alpha}, showing that SBM with $N_g = 1$ and $t_f^{\mathrm{tot}}$ yields scaling comparable to, or smaller than, the best QAC results for all $\varepsilon$.
+These findings already challenge the claim of quantum scaling advantage.
+When considering pure GPU run-time $t_f^{\mathrm{GPU}}$ (analogous to the annealing time $\tau$), the gap closes further, underscoring how strongly the fitted exponents depend on overhead in the small-instance regime.
+Exploiting SBM's parallelism, we also ran $N_g = 4$ GPUs, enabling larger $N_r$ without increasing $t_f^{\mathrm{GPU}}$; the corresponding exponents are shown in Fig.~\ref{fig:alpha} (see also Sec.
+S1 of the Supplemental Material~\cite{supmat}).

-Finally, in pursuit of a more robust asymptotic scaling of \(\medTTe\), we also extend our analysis to systems far beyond the current capabilities of quantum annealers, with sizes ranging from \(L=20\;(N = 2380)\) to \(L=80\;(N = 38320)\).
-Dependence of the scaling exponent \(\alpha\) on the optimality gap \(\varepsilon\) extracted from this regime is shown in Fig.~\ref{fig:alpha_vs_eps}(c), which demonstrates that the scaling becomes noticeably more robust, with the impact of overhead essentially vanishing.
-The dependence of scaling on the optimality gap is, at least in this \(\varepsilon\) range, significantly reduced.
-Further details of this analysis are presented in the SM~\cite{supmat}.
+Finally, to probe the asymptotic scaling of \(\medTTe\), we extend our analysis to systems far beyond the current capabilities of quantum annealers, with sizes ranging from \(L=20\;(N = 2380)\) to \(L=80\;(N = 38320)\).
+The dependence of the scaling exponent \(\alpha\) on the optimality gap \(\varepsilon\), extracted from these larger systems, is shown in Fig.~\ref{fig:alpha_vs_eps}(c).
+The scaling becomes noticeably more robust, with overhead effects essentially vanishing.
+See Sec.~S2 of the Supplemental Material~\cite{supmat} for details.

-{\bf Methods: Chaotic Dynamics --} Our classical solver of choice is the Simulated Bifurcation Machine, inspired by quantum adiabatic computing and introduced in a~series of works by Goto et al.~\cite{Goto2016,Goto2019, Goto2021}.
-It belongs to a~broader class of algorithms based on nonlinear dynamical systems, which have recently been shown to be very capable in the context of combinatorial optimization problems~\cite{Katzgraber2025}.
-Among them, SBM is the only one derived from a Hamiltonian formalism and hence intrinsically described by a second-order differential equation.
-This allows for a natural interpretation of the optimization process as chaotic dynamics of particles with mass, positions and momenta, in a time-dependent single-particle potential, interacting through Ising-like interactions.
-Furthermore, such equations can be solved using the symplectic Euler method, which can be effectively parallelized using modern hardware accelerators, such as GPUs~\cite{veloxq2025}.
+{\bf Toward quantum scaling advantage --} A more plausible route to quantum scaling advantage is to focus on instance classes for which information can propagate more efficiently on the annealer than in SBM-like classical dynamics.
+We therefore study 3D spin-glass instances for which the annealer attains high-quality solutions within the nanosecond-scale fast annealing regime~\cite{King2023,Chowdhury2025}.
+As shown in Fig.~\ref{fig:3D_scaling}, when run-time is proxied by the annealing time, $\tau$, the annealer exhibits superior scaling in the \(\varepsilon \leq 1\%\) regime (see also Sec.
+S6 of the Supplemental Material~\cite{supmat} for details).
+Current devices cannot yet demonstrate a true quantum scaling advantage, as realistic overheads (programming, readout, etc.) erase the favorable scaling.
+Nevertheless, the SBM's inability to reproduce the annealer's scaling exponent using $\tau$ as a run-time proxy suggests a promising path toward achieving such an advantage once hardware limitations are mitigated (cf. Sec.
+S5 in the Supplemental Material~\cite{supmat}).